nina-DL/academic-kickstart/content/home/research.md

 After starting my PhD, I got really interested in Reinforcement Learning (RL) and its statistical properties in terms of inference and causality, particularly relevant in bio-medical settings.
 My first approach was to carefully review all the RL algorithm applied in modern biostatistic, identifying, first, all the health-related applications, and then the relative methodologies.

-Currently, I'm focusing on the problems and challenges arising in some of these specific applications and the related statistical approach evaluation.
+Currently, I'm focusing on problems and challenges arising in some of these specific applications and the related statistical approach evaluation.
 More specifically, my attention is now on:
 - MABs with non-stationarity settings, typical of real-world mHealth problems where habituation is a main challenge;
 - Non-stationarity and habituation modeling in complex multi-factorial designs;
 - Statistical inference in MABs online adaptive experiments, where the primary interest is generally on maximising an expected cumulative reward;